JooelRinne/wildlifetrade/README.md

 ## 4. Accuracy assessment

-The accuracy of the data procssing is assessed with two scripts "filteringaccuracy.py" and "processingaccuracy".
+The accuracy of the data procssing is assessed with two scripts "filteringaccuracy.py" and "processingaccuracy" found in the "wildlifetrade/Accuracy_assessment" folder.

 ### 1. Filtering accuracy